LoganAugustine-be/HMS-Dashboard/README.md

 ## Changes from Previous Versions
 ### Switching from using Python to C++
-   Instead of using Python and the library Kivy as our backend and GUI respectively we will now be using C++ with OpenGL to handle the backend and GUI of the program with the libraries GLAD and GLFW to streamline the process of developing graphics with OpenGL.
+&esmp;Instead of using Python and the library Kivy as our backend and GUI respectively we will now be using C++ with OpenGL to handle the backend and GUI of the program with the libraries GLAD and GLFW to streamline the process of developing graphics with OpenGL.

 #### Reason for the switch
    Switching from Python to C++ wasn’t made off of a whim but has a had a good amount of thought behind it.
 One of the other contenders to switch to was C which has a lot of the benefits of C++ as well as being even lower level it allows for more optimization and custom garbage collection.
 However, C was quickly out of the question as one benefit of a higher-level language is accessibility, one of the goals of the new dashboard is to be accessible to new people joining the club so they may change it if they wish to.
 Another reason why C was not chosen was due to it not being object oriented, an object oriented language would allow for modular class structure for the UI elements which is another goal of this transition to C++.
 Due to these factors as well as others such as the popularity of C++ it was believed that people joining the club would already have an understanding of C++.
 There are many other reasons for switch to C++ or even more broadly why we switched from Python below.